 LINK has recently launched a new service for accessing cash: cash at the till.
 This is a valuable new route for people to take notes and coins out of their account.
 This could be particularly valuable to people who need to withdraw small sums of money from their account, an issue championed by LINK’s Consumer Council.
 Read more about the service here.

 In addition to deprived areas, LINK has committed to maintain the coverage of free ATMs at the time it announced the future reform of interchange in January 2018.
 The full announcement can be read here.
-This means that any ATM at that time that didn’t have another free-to-use within 1 kilometer will not have its interchange reduced.
+This means that any ATM at that time that didn’t have another free-to-use within 1 kilometre will not have its interchange reduced.
 In addition, since the Autumn of 2018.
-LINK has also committed to protect the interchange for any free-to-use ATMs live in January 2018 that no longer have another free-to-use within 1 kilometer.
+LINK has also committed to protect the interchange for any free-to-use ATMs live in January 2018 that no longer have another free-to-use within 1 kilometre.
 Premiums of up to £2.75 have also been made available to the Protected ATMs that are used least to maintain the good level of coverage that consumers enjoy today.

 LINK produces a monthly Footprint Report which gives the public a view on the current status of the coverage of the ATM network in the UK.
 The latest month’s report can be found here.

 Access to £5 Notes to Help Consumers get Small Balances